Unleash/unleash-edge/README.md

           Get data for these client tokens at startup.
 Hot starts your feature cache [env: TOKENS=] -H, --custom-client-headers <CUSTOM_CLIENT_HEADERS>
           Expects curl header format (-H <HEADERNAME>: <HEADERVALUE>) for instance `-H X-Api-Key: mysecretapikey` [env: CUSTOM_CLIENT_HEADERS=]
+  -s, --skip-ssl-verification
+          If set to true, we will skip SSL verification when connecting to the upstream Unleash server [env: SKIP_SSL_VERIFICATION=]
+      --pkcs8-client-certificate-file <PKCS8_CLIENT_CERTIFICATE_FILE>
+          Client certificate chain in PEM encoded X509 format with the leaf certificate first.
+The certificate chain should contain any intermediate certificates that should be sent to clients to allow them to build a chain to a trusted root [env: PKCS8_CLIENT_CERTIFICATE_FILE=]
+      --pkcs8-client-key-file <PKCS8_CLIENT_KEY_FILE>
+          Client key is a PEM encoded PKCS#8 formatted private key for the leaf certificate [env: PKCS8_CLIENT_KEY_FILE=] --pkcs12-identity-file <PKCS12_IDENTITY_FILE>
+          Identity file in pkcs12 format.
+Typically this file has a pfx extension [env: PKCS12_IDENTITY_FILE=] --pkcs12-passphrase <PKCS12_PASSPHRASE>
+          Passphrase used to unlock the pkcs12 file [env: PKCS12_PASSPHRASE=] --upstream-certificate-file <UPSTREAM_CERTIFICATE_FILE>
+          Extra certificate passed to the client for building its trust chain.
+Needs to be in PEM format (crt or pem extensions usually are) [env: UPSTREAM_CERTIFICATE_FILE=]

   -h, --help
           Print help